sajjansaju/sajjansaju/README.md

 👋 Hey there!
 I’m **Nava Kumar Sajjan**
 a curious mind with a **Master’s in Business Analytics from Macquarie University (WAM: 76.438)** and a strong belief that **data isn’t just numbers - it’s a story waiting to be told**.

+💼 Previously worked as:
-💼 **Currently working as a Data Analyst @ Data Sparta**, where I help build layered data architectures, dimensional models, and reusable business metrics to turn data into strategic insights.
+- **Data Analyst Intern** @ Data Sparta – contributed to building layered data architectures, dimensional models, and reusable business metrics for strategic reporting
+- **AI Engagement Analyst** (Global Internship) @ Excelerate – supported leadership teams in uncovering hidden opportunities through complex datasets
-Previously, I worked as a **Product Data Analyst @ DashboardWorx**, translating product data into actionable insights, and completed a **Global Business Strategy Internship @ Excelerate**, helping leadership teams uncover hidden opportunities in complex datasets.
+- **Product Data Analyst Intern** @ DashboardWorx – translated product data into actionable insights

 🔍 **My superpowers:**
 - Translating messy data into clean, actionable insights